Progressive Dual Priori Network for Generalized Breast Tumor Segmentation

-Accordingly, the centroid $(C_x, C_y)$ of the tumor bounding box is calculated as $(b_x*32+W_c/2, b_y*32+H_c/2)$.
+Accordingly, the centroid $(C_x, C_y)$ of the tumor bounding box is calculated as $(B_x*32+W_c/2, B_y*32+H_c/2)$.
 Considering that the prediction result of the localization network may bring the bias in centroid and size of the tumor regions, if the bounding box is strictly defined, such bias may result in a predicted bounding box containing incomplete tumor.
 To deal with this issue, we expand the height and width of the tumor bounding box.
 Meanwhile, to ensure that the cropped image fed into the segmentation module have a regular shape, we let the expanded height and width of the bounding box be the same, noted as $S_c$,

 where $\lfloor \cdot \rfloor$ denotes round down function.
-The vector $(X_c, Y_c, S_c, S_c)$ is finally used to crop the image.
+The vector $(C_x, C_y, S_c, S_c)$ is finally used to crop the image.